axm0/dynafit/README.md

    node server.js
    ```
 After installing the required dependencies for both the frontend and backend, the application should work as intended on your local development environment.

+To view in mobile (the app's intendend view), right click on the page and click inspect.
+Then in the upper right corner, make the dimensions an iPhone SE.